Categories

 Buried in Alexandria’s Christ Church Cemetery is Major Samuel Cooper.
 He lived from June 13, 1757, to August 19, 1840.
 When he was 16 years old, he participated in the Boston Tea Party on December 16, 1773, as a member of the Sons of Liberty.
 During the event, they threw over 340 tea chests (92,000 pounds) from three ships, namely the Dartmouth, Eleanor, and Beaver, onto the docks or into the Boston Harbor.
 Cooper is one of the four people known to have written about that night.

-Paul Revere was also among those who took part (born on January 1, 1735, and passed away on May 10, 1818).
-Paul Revere was laid to rest in Boston’s Granary Burial Ground cemetery.
+Paul Revere, another notable participant (January 1, 1735 – May 10, 1818), was later buried in Boston’s Granary Burial Ground.
 (To find the complete list of people who participated in the Boston Tea Party, visit this website: http://www.boston-tea-party.org/participants/participants.html)

 W. D. Cooper.
 Boston Tea Party in The History of North America.
 London: E. Newberry, 1789.
 Engraving.
 Plate opposite p.
 58. Rare Book and Special Collections Division, Library of Congress.